FauziHazimWibowo/SQLdatabase/README.md

 # SQLdatabase
-This is my school project for sql project
+This is my school project for sql database project